CESSProject/doc-v2/developer/tutorials/cess-js-sdk.md

 }
 ```

-We use `queryFileListFull()` to query the files that the user account is accessible to.
+We use `queryFileListFull()` to query the files that the user is accessible to.
 It returns an object similar to the following.

 ```ts
 [